oismaelash/payment-simulator/README.md

 - `webhookUrl` is optional (uses server-stored config if not provided)
 - `extraHeaders` is optional (uses server-stored config if not provided)
 - `payloadOverride` is optional (if provided, sends this payload instead of loading from file)
+  - `payloadOverride` is useful for sending custom or template-based payloads
+  - When provided, the simulator skips loading the payload file and sends the override as-is

 ### GET `/api/config/webhook?gateway=stripe`
 Get webhook configuration for a specific gateway.